pinalj/quotes-for-woocommerce/readme.txt

 4. Quote email.

 == Changelog ==

+= 2.2.1 ( 06.04.2024 ) =
+* Fix - Modify plugin code to hide prices in mini-cart created using blocks.

 = 2.2 ( 25.03.2024 ) =
 * Tweak - Add filters to allow the modification of the General Settings page.